Azure-Samples/communication-services-java-quickstarts/CallAutomation_Live_Transcription/README.md

     - Build the package: mvn package
     - Execute the app: mvn exec:java
 - Access the Swagger UI at http://localhost:8080/swagger-ui.html
-    - Try the GET /outboundCall to run the Sample Application
+    - Test this application by giving a call to ACS phone number